-The last 7 days we’ve been done quite the 1200+ mile drive from Colorado to Seattle Washington area.
+In the last 7 days, we’ve been done quite the 1200+ mile drive from Colorado to the Seattle Washington area.
 We’re meeting some friends, heading to Glacier, speaking at the Washington Grand Design Rally in September, and heading from there to Vegas for Halloween (come on – everyone has to do that once in their life right?).
 300 miles from our destination we stop for the night.
 Justin very calmly says “we need to find an RV place” and shuts the truck door.
 I thought for a moment.
 Then chased him down and asked for an explanation.
-He notice we broke a shackle.
+He notices we broke a shackle.
 Yep, we’re stuck here in a Cabela’s parking lot until we can find parts.

 IT’S STILL BROKEN!